NewEnglandTravelPlanner.com Logo

 Cold and probably snowy, with some days of brilliant sunshine.
 The January sales bring out the shoppers, and the long Martin Luther King Day weekend brings out the skiers.

-New Year's Day (January 1) is a holiday, and transportation services can be busy on the days immediately preceding and following it.
+New Year's Day (January 1) is a holiday, and transportation services can be busy on December 31st and January 2nd.

 In the mountains temperatures may drop to below -10°F (-23°C).
 Nobody in their right mind climbs to the summit of Mount Washington except the people who have to work there.